promerma/zeoran/README.md

 (5) generate.input: input file.

-(6) generate_zeolite_frameworks.pdf: detailed explanation of the program.
+(6) zeoran.pdf: detailed explanation of the program.

 (7) global.h: contains the definition of the global variables and structures used in the program.